 The design of a hotel lobby can make or break a first impression.
 Whether it’s a grand staircase or a bold sculpture, the decor undoubtedly sets the tone for the rest of the guest experience.
-These 25 hotel lobbies captivate without going overboard.
+These 25 hotel lobby designs captivate without going overboard.

 [Editor’s note: A previous version of this story was published February 26, 2019.
 It has been updated to reflect the latest awe-inspiring hotel lobby designs]